alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 sin (x) * ( 1 + var_12 )
 ```

-So simple in Alternet Parsing ;)
+So simple in Alternet Parsing ;) with [`@WhitespacePolicy`](../scanner/apidocs/ml/alternet/parser/Grammar.WhitespacePolicy.html)

-By default, whitespaces are left as-is, but if you want to ignore them,
-simply set this annotation to your grammar :
+By default, whitespaces are left as-is, but if you want to ignore them, simply set this annotation to your grammar :

 ```java
 @WhitespacePolicy(preserve=false, isWhitespace=ml.alternet.scan.JavaWhitespace.class)